Dog on rock overlooking Los Angeles

 An Instagram famous spot, this is an easier 2 mile out and back hike that is very dog friendly!
 Mostly flat, this lookout is worth the detour when you’re out and about on the west side.
 The trailhead is a bit confusing, so pin it on the map before you get there!

-Malibu Bluffs
+Dog lying down at Malibu Bluffs

 6. Malibu Bluffs